 In St Mary's Church, Howard is remembered by a simple marble tablet inscribed Christ is my hope on the north wall in a curtained area behind the organ.
 There is a much more elaborate memorial to Samuel Whitbread, founder of the brewery, who was a kinsman of Howard and supported his work in parliament.
 It is by John Bacon, who carved the statue of Howard in St Paul's cathedral.
 The Whitbread family built or restored many of the cottages in the village.
 These are indicated by roundels with the letters S W and the date.

 On the edge of this strangely named village, just east of Bedford, is Moggerhanger Park (MK44 3RW), a country house designed by Sir John Soane and surrounded by extensive grounds.
 From 1733 to 1857 this was the home of the Thornton family, relatives and colleagues of William Wilberforce.
-It late served as an isolation hospital, and has now been restored as a Christian conference centre and venue for business and family occasions.
+It later served as an isolation hospital, and has now been restored as a Christian conference centre and venue for business and family occasions.
 The grounds - with a delightful woodland walk rich in snowdrops and bluebells - are open all year round, while tours of the house are arranged during summer months.

 The Thorntons were leading members of the Clapham Sect and gave generous support to Wilberforce in his many philanthropic projects, particularly his battle against the slave trade.
 Housed in outbuildings close to the tea rooms is a gift shop and exhibition giving the history of the estate.